fikayo-sanni/ductape-docs/docs/getting-started/quickstart.md

 ```

 ## Step 2: Create a Product
-A Product is a logical grouping of apps, resources, and workflows.
+A Product is where you group and manage your integrations in Ductape.

 | Field         | Type           | Required | Default | Description                                 | Example           |
 |---------------|----------------|----------|---------|---------------------------------------------|-------------------|